 Singapore Biodesign Fellowship

-The mission of Singapore-Stanford Biodesign is to nurture the next generation of medical technology innovators for Singapore and Asia.
+The mission of Singapore Biodesign is to nurture the next generation of medical technology innovators for Singapore and Asia.

 Launched in 2010, the program is a collaboration between Stanford University, the Singapore Economic Development Board, and the Agency for Science, Technology and Research (A*STAR).

-The Singapore-Stanford Biodesign Fellowship is an intensive full-time, project-based training experience that teaches the biodesign innovation process with a focus on clinical needs affecting patients in Asia.
+The Singapore Biodesign Fellowship is an intensive full-time, project-based training experience that teaches the biodesign innovation process with a focus on clinical needs affecting patients in Asia.

-Each year, the Singapore-Stanford Biodesign program selects four fellows with backgrounds in medicine, engineering, business, and/or design to work together as a multidisciplinary team.
+Each year, the Singapore Biodesign program selects four fellows with backgrounds in medicine, engineering, business, and/or design to work together as a multidisciplinary team.
 Candidates should have an entrepreneurial spirit and a passion for medical technology innovation, as well as a Bachelor of Medicine, Bachelor of Surgery (MBBS), an Master of Science in engineering or business, or a Bachelor of Science with significant industry experience and a track record in invention.
 Priority is given to Singapore citizens and permanent residents.

-The Singapore-Stanford Biodesign Fellowship runs from January through December each year.
+The Singapore Biodesign Fellowship runs from April through March each year.
 It may be extended an additional six months if projects require further development.

-Singapore-Stanford Biodesign Fellows are selected via an application and interview process.
-Applications for the 2018 program are open from March 1 to May 2, 2017.
+Singapore Biodesign Fellows are selected via an application and interview process.
+Applications for the 2019 program are open from April 2 through June 15, 2018.
 For more information, please visit the Singapore Biodesign website.
 You may also download this year's flier, which includes information about information sessions offered in Singapore.
 General inquiries can be sent via email.

 To learn about the Singapore-Stanford Biodesign Fellow alumni, please review their bios.